cs-ed/edtech-plan-afrewin/README.md

 * Special Education - 10.5%
 * Homeless Youth (McKinney-Vento) - 7.2%

 The District has invested in providing chromebooks to each students.
 Each campus is outfitted with wireless access points in each classroom and most of the common areas.
-Students are able to access their Google apps and the internet while at school, in any class they may be in.
+Students are able to access their Google apps and the internet while at school, in any class or common area they may be in.
 Unfortunately, there are a number of students who do not have access at home, due to lack of availability for people who live away from the city or a family's inability to afford the cost.

 Provide relevant details about your course and/or school that will influence the decisions in the plan.
 What assets and constraints do you face?
 What is the